norlairene/technical-quotes/README.md

   - "We choose to study elliptic curves, not because they are easy, but because they are hard." - John F. Kennedy
 - Others
   - "A smooth sea never make the best sailor." - Franklin D. Roosevelt
+  - "The harder I work, the luckier I get." - Gary Player
 - References
   - Twitter
     -@codewisdom